sanjib-sen/WebLaTex/README.md

 Or, you are in your car, away from your Laptop / Desktop.
 Suddenly remember you forgot to change the title of your document from "Loren Ipsum" to your actual document title.
 Won't it be great to modify your document On the Go with your phone?
 Or in a nerdy way, Apple Watch?

+And do I really need to tell about the usefulness of [Grammarly](https://www.grammarly.com/)?

 **Yes!
-You can do all of these things now with Git, GitHub, Full VSCode Integration, Live Collaboration and Web Support - The WebLatex.**
+You can do all of these things now with Git, GitHub, Full VSCode Integration, Grammarly, Live Collaboration and Web Support - The WebLatex.**

 ### Just use overleaf